-B. RESIDENTS OF DRUG/ALCOHOL TREATMENT AND REHABILITATION CENTERS the Public Health Service Act, conducted by a private, non-profit organization or institution or a publicly operated community mental health center.
+Drug addiction or alcoholic treatment and rehabilitation program means any drug addiction or alcoholic treatment and rehabilitation program under Part B of Title XIX of the Public Health Service Act, conducted by a private, non-profit organization or institution or a publicly operated community mental health center.
 "Under Part B of Title XIX of the Public Health Service Act" is defined as meeting the criteria which would make it eligible to receive such funds, even if it does not receive the funding.